 8. College of Our Lady of the Elms

-The School of Nursing at Our Lady of the Elms is a comprehensive school that offers associates, bachelors, masters degrees and doctorates in nursing.
-Students who are looking to earn their BSN can enter into the baccalaureate, accelerated second degree program, or RN-BSN degree completion program.
+The School of Nursing at Our Lady of the Elms is a comprehensive school that offers associate, bachelor’s, master’s degrees, and doctorates in nursing.
+Students who are looking to earn their BSN can enter into the baccalaureate, accelerated second-degree program, or RN-BSN degree completion program.
 Undergraduates have the opportunity to work in a field setting that helps underserved populations gain access to health care.
 The nursing program features state-of-the-art nursing skills and simulation labs, an emphasis on NCLEX preparation, and a 97% NCLEX pass rate on average.

 9. Regis College

 Regis College is a private Roman Catholic university in Weston, Massachusetts, and is run by the Sisters of St. Joseph.
-The school enrolls around 3,000 students each academic semester and offers associates, bachelors, masters, and doctoral degree programs.
+The school enrolls around 3,000 students each academic semester and offers associate, bachelor’s, master’s, and doctoral degree programs.
 The National League of Nursing has designated the Richard and Sheila Young School of Nursing as a Center of Excellence in Nursing Education.
-The school’s sports team participate in the NCAA Division III – GNAC.
+The school’s sports team participates in the NCAA Division III – GNAC.

 10. Salem State University

 Salem State University is a public university and is part of the state university system.
-The school offers bachelors and masters, post-masters certificates, an MBA, and continuing education.
+The school offers bachelor’s, master’s, post-master certificates, an MBA, and continuing education.
 Around 6,300 students enroll each academic year and attend classes offered in one of six schools that include Business, Arts and Sciences, Health and Human Services, Education, Continuing and Professional Studies, and Graduate Studies.

 How Do I Choose a Nursing School in Massachusetts?

-Accredited nursing schools all teach a similar curriculum in order to train nurses to accepted healthcare and nursing standards.
-You’ll find that the classes offered by nursing schools in Massachusetts vary little from school to school.
+Accredited nursing schools all teach a similar curriculum in order to train nurses to accept healthcare and nursing standards.
+You’ll find that the classes offered by nursing schools in Massachusetts are very little from school to school.
 Therefore, you should choose a school that offers a curriculum that appeals to you, is conveniently located or has online classes, has at least a good reputation, ranking, or rating, and charges tuition that you find acceptable.

 The coronavirus pandemic has accelerated the rate of nursing professionals leaving the role of nursing due to burnout.
 Nursing jobs in Massachusetts were already going unfilled, but now that number has increased rapidly.
 The demand for Massachusetts nursing jobs will most likely take a long time to level off.
 A student entering nursing school to earn their RN will find ample registered nursing jobs in Massachusetts to apply for.
 Those students who want to travel may find themselves in demand as travel nurse jobs in Massachusetts are also plentiful.